drbean/curriculum/intercultural/slides.md

 :::

-They prepare scripts from [wikipedia](http://en.wikipedia.org)
+Prepare scripts from
+[wikipedia](http://en.wikipedia.org)

 # Promoters and detractors

+You are Americans at a talk about Taiwan

 ::: nonincremental

-* *Promoters*: half the audience agree with the speaker, think the topic is good.
+* *Promoters*: Half the audience agree with the speaker and think the topic is good.
-* *Detractors*: half the audience don't think the topic is good or disagree with the speaker.
+* *Detractors*: Half the audience don't support Taiwan.
+They don't think the topic is good and they disagree with the speaker.

 :::